 Italian Scallop Tortellini Bake

-This Italian Scallop Tortellini Bake is a delicious splurge for that special meal; but, still lets you stay within your budget.
-Easy to make and delicious.
+This Italian Scallop Tortellini Bake is a delicious splurge for that special meal; but, it still lets you stay within your budget.

 - 1 bag frozen bay scallops